And when we find pattern, when we connect the dots, we experience this cognitive ecstasy, this exhilarating neuro-storm…

 Inspiring leaders can help to stimulate curiosity and generate excitement in students as well as the teachers.
 In other words, education leaders can create a culture of ‘awe’ in the education.
 When a student becomes fascinated with the subject, they will blaze through course material – and ask searching, higher-order questions – growing hungry for more.

-- How do you balace this idealistic regression to childhood with the daily demands of passing standardised tests and curriculum rigours?
+- How do you balace this idealistic regression to childhood with the daily demands of passing standardised tests?
 Perhaps creating a fearlessnes about doing the ‘right thing’ is as important as being fearful of accountability for examinations.

 - How do we become fearless about the restraints of resources, exams, budgets and staffing?